cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/_index.md

 Refer to [Rate limiting parameters](/waf/rate-limiting-rules/parameters/) for more information on mandatory and optional parameters.

-Refer to [Determining the rate](/waf/rate-limiting-rules/request-rate/) to learn how Cloudflare uses the parameters above when determining the rate of incoming requests.
+Refer to [How Cloudflare determines the request rate](/waf/rate-limiting-rules/request-rate/) to learn how Cloudflare uses the parameters above when determining the rate of incoming requests.

 ## Important remarks